 6. Time Travel at Dynamic Earth

-This interactive walk through starts at the beginning of time and takes you through the big bang, ice age, prehistoric era, etc, to present day and is so much fun, highly recommend for kids and adults alike.
+This interactive walk through starts at the beginning of time and takes you through the big bang, ice age, prehistoric era, etc, to present day and is so much fun, highly recommend this for a day out with kids and adults alike.
 There is also a 360 degree cinema experience at the end with various short films, it was brilliant!

 7. Try the Local Food